- The Seven Best Beard Washes of 2019

 - Chemical and endocrine disruptor free: no parabens, phthalates, sulfates, etc.

 - Free of polyunsaturated fatty-acids: these suppress DHT and testosterone.

 - Free of hormone-suppressing herbs: avoid mint, licorice, eucalyptus, green tea.

 - Opt for mild products: to make sure you’re not stripping all natural oils.

-Sadly, even though there are hundreds of different brands of beard washes and conditioners out there, 95% of them are rubbish…
+Sadly, even though there are hundreds of different brands of beard washes out there, 95% of them are rubbish.

-You should also avoid washing your beard on a daily basis.
+You should also avoid washing your beard on a daily basis (major beard mistake).
 It has been shown that the healthiest beard is a 3-day beard (that is, 3 days of no washing), it is the optimal natural oil balance for growth and maintenance.
 So washing your beard 1-2 times a week, or even less, is our recommendation.